yukihiko-shinoda/fixture-file-handler/README.md

 ### target

-The target file path to vacate or deploy file for unit testing.
+The target file path to vacate or deploy file / directory for unit testing.

 ### backup

-The file path to back up existing file on target file path between unit testing.
+The file path to back up existing file / directory on target file path between unit testing.

 ### resource

-The file you want to deploy and let product code read in unit testing.
+The file / directory you want to deploy and let product code read / write in unit testing.
 It may test resource file or template file like `*.dist` file.

 ## Basic behavior